Mariamman Temple, Ho Chi Minh City

 The Mariamman Temple in Ho Chi Minh City, Vietnam, is a temple dedicated to the Hindu goddess Mariamman.
-It was built in the late 19th century by Palaniappa Thevar from Pattukkottai, Thanjavur District a trade community from Tamil Nadu, India.
-The temple is now under the management of the Vietnamese Indian Children brought up by Late priest Attangudi Lakshmanan Chettiar who previously used to be the priest who managed the Thenday Yutthapani Temple at 66, Ton That Thiep, Quan 1, HCMC.
+It was built in the late 19th century by the Nagarathar a trade community from Tamil Nadu, India.
+The temple is now under the management of the Vietnamese Indian Children brought up by Late priest Attangudi Lakshmanan Chettiar who previously used to be the priest who managed the Thenday Yutthapani Temple at 66, Tôn Thất Thiệp Street, District 1, Ho Chi Minh City (now is ward of Saigon), near Saigon Centre.

 Architecture

 In the outer hall, Parvati's sons Ganesha and Muruga are on her right and left, respectively.
 The Raja-gopuram of this temple is about 12m high and contains a number of statues.
 Statues of Lakshmi, Murugan and other devas dot the hallways.

 The main feature of the temple are the various statues of Mariamman, which surround the outer walls of the temple.
 These include Nataraja, Shiva, Brahma, Vishnu, Kali, Biramasakthi, Samundi, Thirumagal, Mageswari, Meenatchi, Valambigai, Andal, Kamatchiamman, Karumari-amman, Sivagami and Parvati who has Murugan in her lap.

 There is also a huge mandapam or main hall inside the kovil (Temple).